emsesp/EMS-ESP32/README.md

 `ems.cpp` is the logic to read the EMS packets (telegrams), validates them and process them based on the type.

-`boiler.ino` is the Arduino code for the ESP8266 that kicks it all off.
+`ems-esp.ino` is the Arduino code for the ESP8266 that kicks it all off.
 This is where we have specific logic such as the code to monitor and alert on the Shower timer and light up the LEDs.
 LED support is enabled by default and can be switched off at compile time using the -DNO_LED build flag.

 `my_config.h` all the custom settings

+`ems_devices.h` has all the configuration for the known EMS devices this supports

 `MyESP.cpp` is my custom library to handle WiFi, MQTT, MDNS and Telnet.
 Uses a modified version of TelnetSpy (https://github.com/yasheena/telnetspy)